brettchalupa/brettchalupa.github.io/_posts/2015-05-16-how-to-effectively-use-a-gitignore.md

 ---
 title: How To Effectively Use a .gitignore
 date: 2015-05-20 5:00:00 -07:00
-description: A guide to using .gitignore files
+description: A guide to using .gitignore files.
 tags:
 - git
 ---